What It Is

 During an employee performance review or evaluation, a manager assesses an employee’s job performance and then discusses the assessment with him/her.
 A good performance review also affords the employee a chance to ask questions, as well as to make suggestions or comments about the organization.

 Organizations generally conduct employee performance reviews once a year, with intermittent progress checks along the way.
 Progress checks are important, as they allow managers and employees to vet any issues before they impair job performance.

 An employee performance review does the following:

-> Before jumping in to a review session, make sure you know what a good review entails.
+Step One: Before jumping into a review session, make sure you know what a good review entails.
 Dun & Bradstreet Credibility Corp give the following tips for conducting a good employee performance review:

-> - Be Prepared
+- Be Prepared

 - Keep it real